hypo69/hypo/docs/consultant/gemini/ru/bots/header.md

 import sys
 import json
-from packaging.version import Version from pathlib import Path from src import gs
+from packaging.version import Version

+from pathlib import Path
 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """!
     Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

+    Args:
-    :param marker_files: Filenames or directory names to identify the project root.
+        marker_files (tuple): Filenames or directory names to identify the project root.

-    :type marker_files: tuple
+    Returns:
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
+        Path: Path to the root directory if found, otherwise the directory where the script is located.
-    :rtype: Path
     """
+    __root__:Path
     current_path:Path = Path(__file__).resolve().parent
     __root__ = current_path
     for parent in [current_path] + list(current_path.parents):